Miracloon/pflotran-documentation/source/developer_guide/development_life_cycle.rst

 - **Coding:** programming the feature in the source code and provisioning regression and unit tests.
 - **Peer Review:** responding to feedback from the developer and user community.
 - **Testing:** ensuring feature accuracy through validation and verification.
-- **Documentation:** describing the feature’s implementation and instructing on its use.
+- **Documentation:** describing the feature's implementation and instructing on its use.
 - **Release:** distributing the feature to the community.

 Linkage to Quality Assurance and Configuration Management